NPDB & Discipline

 Publicly Available Negative Action or Finding

-Action & Basis Codes
+Action and Basis Codes

-A quick reference of these code(s) is below.
-The recommended practice is to avoid the “Other” fields.
-By way of example, the notice in a disciplinary action letter may read: As required under Sections… the following codes shall be reported to the National Practitioner Data Bank: License Action Codes 1125 (Probation of License), Code 1310 (Revocation of Multi-State Licensure Privilege); and the Basis For Action Code(s) H4 (Inappropriate or Unauthorized Administration of a Medication or Sedation) and F6 (Substandard or Inadequate Care).
+Avoid “Other” when a specific code applies.
+A clear example sentence in an order may read: “Pursuant to Sections ____, the following are reported to NPDB: License Action Codes 1125 (Probation of License), 1310 (Revocation of Multi-State Licensure Privilege); Basis Codes H4 (Inappropriate or Unauthorized Administration of a Medication or Sedation) and F6 (Substandard or Inadequate Care).”

-Step 1 - What Action Was Taken by the State
+Step 1 — What action was taken by the state?

 Code Description